THE HISTORY OF Toronto Island Sailing Club

-Toronto Island Sailing Club (TISC) is proud to announce its 50th season, being the oldest community co-op dinghy sailing club in Ontario, if not Canada.
+Toronto Island Sailing Club (TISC) is the oldest community co-op dinghy sailing club in Ontario, if not Canada.
 Located on Centre Island within the boundaries of Toronto Island Marina, the Club is considered one of Toronto’s best kept secrets.
 With its stunning views of Toronto’s skyline and quiet woodland setting, TISC has flourished for fifty years as a one-of-a-kind community club serving a variety of members of different ages and backgrounds, and giving them a low cost opportunity to sail performance craft without the burden of owning a boat.

 The Club offers members the opportunity to learn to sail with certified CANSail instructors (sailing.ca), participate in one-design Albacore racing (Toronto’s fleet being one of the largest in the world)and socialize with the 160 club members on their beautiful grounds.